 Common Pitfalls to Avoid

 There are a few things us designers need to be wary of with this cost vs. value method of thinking.
 First, don’t overestimate your value or the value of the services you provide.
-See what’s out there in terms of competition; see what’s out there in terms of quality; see what’s out there in terms of clientele.
+Our friends at https://techwitty.com.au/app-development/ say that you really should see what’s out there in terms of competition; see what’s out there in terms of quality; see what’s out there in terms of clientele.
 Keep in mind: we work in design every day, so it’s easy for us to see the value in good design, and potentially overestimate it.
 Conversely, don’t underestimate your value either.

 Overall, the key to successfully valuing your services is to truly comprehend what you do and how it affects your clients and their business, and to have confidence in communicating these things to your clients (both existing and potential).
 If you can do these things, you’re well on your way to an effective valuation of your services.